dylanjustice/AndcultureCode/ONION-ARCHITECTURE.md

 - Hexagonal Architecture: Use Cases
 - Onion Architecture: Conductors

-Typically these services are broken out by "operation" (aka concern, action or aspect).
-Understanding that typically a request is concerned with a given domain (entity) and operation.
+Typically these services are broken out by "aspect" (aka oeration, concern, or action).
+Understanding that typically a request is concerned with a given domain (entity) and aspect (operation).
 Instead of having a monolithic service for an entity (ie. UserConductor), you have multiple by concern (ie. UserReadConductor, UserImportConductor, etc...).

 While there could be other classifications that evolve, the two primary scenarios are "Aspect" and "Domain" services.